phowell212/The_Cistern/README.md

   - [NumPy](https://numpy.org/)
 - **Assets**: All game assets are credited to their respective creators.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Enjoy playing The Cistern!
-If you encounter any issues or have suggestions, feel free to open an issue on the [GitHub repository](https://github.com/Phineas/the-cistern/issues).**
+If you encounter any issues or have suggestions, feel free to open an issue!"